ian-pan/ian-pan.github.io/index.md

 ## <center> Yinghao Pan (潘颖豪) </center>

 ### Bio
-<font size="4">I am a fifth-year Ph.D. candidate from the Business School at the National University of Singapore.
+<font size="4">I am a Ph.D. job market candidate from the Business School at the National University of Singapore.
 My research fields include public economics, household finance and Chinese economy.
 Prior to the graduate school, I obtained bachelor&rsquo;s degree in management and double degree in economics from Renmin University of China.<br>
 	<br>
 I am on the 2021-2022 academic job market and available for virtual interviews.</font>